-One of the dearest friends of my childhood, Edward Lear, passed away 132 years ago today, on January 29, 1888.
-Perhaps it’s because of him that I formed the love affair with words I’ve enjoyed for almost every single one of my sixty-five years.
+One of the dearest friends of my childhood, Edward Lear, was born 210 years ago today, on May 12, 1812.
+Perhaps it’s because of him that I formed the love affair with words I’ve enjoyed for almost every single one of my sixty-seven years.
 (I told you to believe people who tell you that I’m an old hag.
 Even if everything else they say about me is Learworthy nonsense.)
 Perhaps it was through Edward Lear that I found my voice.
 My sense of humor.
 My love of nature.
 And my foundational belief that truth, decency, and kindness are the most important values with which we should treat each other, and which we should pass on to future generations.

 Edward Lear is best known as the man who popularized the limerick, although Lear’s limericks were nothing like the bawdy, double-entendre efforts that the genre has come to be known for more recently. (“A pansy who lived in Khartoum,” etc.) Lear’s limericks appealed to the sweet, the kind, and the gentle, and were always contra the ugly “they” who sometimes appeared to wreck his lovely world.
 Thus:

 There was an Old Man with a beard,